wp-plugins/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 1.4.2 =

+* Added support for members-only posts.
+Posts tagged to the Members Only category will only be displayed to logged in members.
+(Display name of category can vary, but slug must be 'members-only')
+* Bug fixes and a removal of a hard-coded mention of a carrcommunications.com email address.

 = 1.4 =